reactjs/react.dev/beta/src/pages/learn/index.md

 ## Writing markup with JSX {/*writing-markup-with-jsx*/}

-The markup syntax you've seen above is called JSX.
+The markup syntax you've seen above is called *JSX*.
 It is optional, but most React projects use JSX for its convenience.
 All of the [tools we recommend for local development](/learn/installation) support JSX out of the box.

 JSX is stricter than HTML.
 You have to close tags like `<br />`.
 Your component also can't return multiple JSX tags.
 You have to wrap them into a shared parent, like a `<div>...</div>` or an empty `<>...</>` wrapper: